 Jack Skellington Cookie Recipe

-1 cup sugar
+- 1 cup sugar

-1 egg yolk
+- One egg yolk

-3oz cream cheese
+- 3oz cream cheese

-1 tea spoon vanilla
+- One tea spoon of vanilla

-1 cup butter
+- 1 cup butter

-2 ¼ cups flour
+- Two ¼ cups flour

 Cream the sugar and butter, add the cream cheese mix well.
 Add the egg yolk, vanilla then slowly add the flour.
 Roll the dough into a ball.
 Add a small amount of flour onto some parchment paper.
 Roll dough out evenly, use circle cookie cutter.
 Bake at 325 for 10-12 minutes or until the bottom of the cookie is a light, golden brown.
 Let cookies cool

-1 box cake mix
+- One box of cake mix

-1 can icing
+- one can icing

-Melting chocolate ( I used white for Jack and teal for Sally)
+- Melting chocolate ( I used white for Jack and teal for Sally)